ksimpsn/ksimpsn.github.io/_pages/about.md

 Hi!
 I’m Kayla, a junior at the University of Pennsylvania’s School of Engineering and Applied Science, majoring in Computer Science with minors in Cognitive Science and Linguistics.
 I’m passionate about education, etymology, history, user experience design, and uncovering surprising connections between fields!

-In my free time, I read a lot of fantasy books (check out the Stormlight Archive) and I love to play action/adventure videogames such as TLOU, Dying Light, and The Witcher.
-The larger and more fantastical the world, the happier I am.
+In my free time, I dive into fantasy books (highly recommend The Stormlight Archive) and enjoy action/adventure video games like The Last of Us, Dying Light, and The Witcher.
+The more expansive and fantastical the world, the more immersed I feel!

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.